tylerb1/clave/README.md

 ### Development

-To run the development server with Netlify functions working locally, run:
+To run the development server with Netlify functions working locally, install the Netlify CLI and run:

-netlify dev
+`netlify dev`

 To start the development server alone:

-npm run dev
+`npm run dev`

 ## Contributing